RPGHacker/asar/README.md

  will still work, but they'll throw warnings everywhere.
 - Any comment starting with ;@ will be assembled by Asar.
 This is so you can detect xkas vs Asar without ugly hacks.
 Recommended usage is !Assembler = xkas : ;@!Assembler = Asar.
-- Asar will optimize label access from 24bit addressing to 16bit if possible (xkas doesn't try at all without assume, raw addresses or .w).
-This may break stuff that doesn't use PHB : PHK : PLB : a : PLB but still tries to read from tables.
-- incbin and incsrc will look in the folder the current file is in (if you're in a macro, it's relative to the macro, not the caller), not in the current working directory (which is usually where the base patch is).
-This may break dynamic sprites.
-- # is no longer valid in arbitrary locations in a math string.
-Beside the normal use (telling that an opcode should use a constant, not a ROM address), it's only allowed at the start of an entry to db/dw/dl/dd.
-- JSR.l and JMP.l are rejected.
-JSR.l support makes it totally impossible to figure out if RTS or RTL should be used, and I don't belive JMP.l makes much sense either.
-- rep 0 will repeat the opcode following it 0 times.
-However, some patches abuses this for conditional compilation and expects rep 0 to mean rep 1.
-Asar will print warnings for this, so use the if command instead.
-- rep num : %macro() will repeat the macro num times, instead of capping it at 1.
-Same goes for incsrc.
-This may break conditional compilation, though I don't think it's gonna happen without triggering the rep 0 warnings.
-- warnpc has been changed.
-In xkas, org $00F606 : warnpc $00F606 fails; however, I belive this makes no sense.
-Therefore, I have made Asar accept this code. org $00F607 : warnpc $00F606 will obviously still fail.
-The argument is meant to be the first byte you want protected.
-- Calling defines like functions (!a()) no longer works.
-It's an ugly feature that breaks my macro abuse (though I don't need much abuse in Asar anyways...).
 - Asar does not support these opcodes: DEA (synonym of DEC A), INA (synonym of INC A), TAD (TCD), TDA (TDC), TAS (TCS), TSA (TSC) and SWA (XBA).
 - Various operations that give undesirable behaviour in all circumstances (for example inaccessible labels) will print errors in Asar.
 (A bunch of crashes have been removed as well, but that will obviously not break old xkas codes.)
-- { and } are no longer treated like whitespace.
-They can be used alone as commands (they do nothing), but they can't be used in the middle of opcodes.
-This means that NOP : { : RTS will work, but LDA {$19} won't.
-They don't need to be matched.
 - Asar prefers uppercase hex over lowercase in print pc.
 This may confuse crappy tools, but I don't think any tools we use around here act like that.
-- Main() is not a valid label definition (xkas treats it like Main: ).
 - Asar initializes tables to garbage if you use table, while xkas initializes it to all 00.
 - Asar prints errors and warnings to stderr instead of stdout.
 However, to keep compatibility with old tools, Asar will send the errors to stdout if it's renamed to xkas.exe.

-Removed and limited commands:
-- loadpc and savepc have been removed.
-I have never seen them used for anything legitime, and they're often misunderstood.
-- export doesn't exist either.
-It's never used for anything.
-- assume has been removed.
-It's supposed to do three things: Optimize LDA.w->LDA.b if it's in the direct page (not implemented in xkas, everyone uses $19 directly), optimize LDA.l->LDA.w if bank byte is given (can be prone to errors, Asar has a better algorithm for this), and automatically set AXY sizes (everyone uses .b/.w or #$10/#$0010 for this).
-Therefore, I consider it useless.
-- print opcodes has been removed.
-It's never used for anything serious.
-However, I kept print bytes, print pc, and print "text".
-- print 'asdf' is not implemented.
-Pointless syntactic sugar.
-- print "A\nA" prints two As on separate lines in xkas, but it just prints "A\nA" in Asar.
-I'll add it if anyone can convince me it's useful for anything at all.

 New commands:
 - freespace/freecode/freedata: Automatic freespace finders, including automatic RATS tags. freespace